Gluten-Free Focaccia with Fried Zucchini Flowers

 • What is the recipe for gluten-free panko?

-Panko is made with flakes of only white bread crumbs, in a sandwich loaf (or white bread), which are coarsely blended and previously toasted, so just use gluten-free bread:
+Panko is made with flakes of only white bread crumb, which are coarsely blended and toasted, so just use gluten-free bread:

 preheat the oven to 248°F, grill mode.

-Put it in the blender and blend coarsely for a few seconds (it should not become crumbs, but flakes).
+Put it in the blender and blend coarsely for a few seconds (it should not be reduced to crumbs, but into flakes).

-Cover the baking tray surface with parchment paper.
+Cover the baking pan’s surface with parchment paper.

-Toast for about 5 minutes (the crumb should be golden, not burned).
+Toast for about 5 minutes (the crumb should be golden, not burnt).

 Author image